open/close all folders

 - The Order in Freelancer.
 Subverted in that they're actually the good guys, fighting off a race of shapeshifting aliens called the Nomads.

-- The Hitman videogames have the International Contract Agency, which is usually known as just The Agency.
+- The Hitman video games have the International Contract Agency, which is usually known as just The Agency.
 Although they're the organization the protagonist works for, they're morally ambiguous enough to count.
-A competing group is The Franchise.
-In the movie the group is called The Organization.
+A competing group from Hitman: Blood Money is The Franchise.
+In the first movie the group is called The Organization.

 - The Organization from Street Fighter III, a strange, powerful cult that has produced the superhuman Gill, is never really given a name in the Japanese, though it is sometimes referred to as the Illuminati in English.